All men can see these tactics whereby I conquer, but what none can see is the strategy out of which victory is evolved.

 The enterprise’s ability to embrace organizational change is a key competitive advantage, and the enterprise architectural strategy is a vital element.
 Figure 1 illustrates five key aspects of such a strategy and each element is briefly described below.

-Development and Deployment Infrastructure Strategy.
-When it fulfills its function properly, development and deployment infrastructure goes unnoticed.
-However, the strategy for building and maintaining the infrastructure is a key challenge, overlapping with system architect responsibilities.
-Some of these include the reuse of configuration patterns, common physical infrastructure, knowledge sharing between Value Streams, Agile Release Trains (ARTs), and—especially—System Teams.
+- Development and deployment infrastructure strategy – When it fulfills its function properly, development and deployment infrastructure goes unnoticed.
+However, the strategy for building and maintaining the infrastructure is a key challenge, overlapping with System Architect responsibilities.
+Some of these include the reuse of configuration patterns, common physical infrastructure, knowledge sharing between value streams, ARTs, and—especially—System Teams.
 In addition, some of the development and deployment infrastructure will likely intersect with internal IT systems.
-The enterprise architect can provide direction there as well.
+The Enterprise Architect can provide direction there as well.

 Respect for People and Relentless Improvement